Welfarism: Pure vs. impure welfarism

-Weak Paretianism
+Weak paretianism

-One of the least controversial forms of welfarism is called weak Paretianism.
-It holds that one state is better than another state if it is better for everyone involved, i.e. if everyone's well-being is higher in the first state.
-But this principle remains quiet on cases where a trade-off is involved, i.e. where the well-being of some is increased while it is decreased for others.
+One of the least controversial forms of welfarism is called weak paretianism.
+It holds that one state is better than another state if it is better for everyone involved: if everyone's well-being is higher in the first state.
+However, that principle remains quiet on cases where a trade-off is involved: if the well-being of some is increased while it is decreased for others.
 Egalitarians, on the other hand, argue that it is most important to increase the well-being of those that are generally worse off.
 This idea can be captured by a prioritarianist approach that takes everyone's well-being into account but gives greater weight to the well-being of those who fare worse.
 One argument against this type of approach is that it strays away from the original intuition driving welfarism: that well-being is the only thing intrinsically valuable.
 But equality is a relation between entities and not intrinsic to any of them.
 An important requirement usually associated with welfarist theories is that they ought to be agent-neutral.
 According to agent-neutrality, it should not matter to whom the well-being belongs but only that it is higher or better distributed overall.